 Although German shepherd dogs fans lust for this adorable dog, the breed’s unusual look has led to certain negative connotations.

-We’ll cover all you need to know about the Black German Shepherd puppies, from their appearance to temperament.
+We’ll cover all you need to know about the Long Haired Shepherd Puppies, from their appearance to temperament.

-Do You Know How Uncommon a Black German Shepherd Is?
+Do You Know how uncommon a German Shepherd Puppies Is?

 First and foremost, it’s essential to understand that the Black German Shepherd is an officially recognized breed by the AKC.
-They are not simply a black version of the standard German Shepherd.
+They are not simply a black version of the standard German Shepherd dog.
 They are considered a separate breed altogether.

-Black German Shepherds are purebred dogs, and their unique coloring is the result of a recessive gene.
-As with any breed of dog, there are pros and cons to owning a Black German Shepherd.
+Long Haired German Shepherd dogs are purebred dogs, and their unique coloring results from a recessive black gene.
+As with any breed of dog, there are pros and cons to owning a German Shepherd dog.

 They are incredibly loyal and protective of their family and make excellent guard dogs on the plus side.
 They are also brilliant and easy to train.

-This is how the Black German Shepherd was born.
+This is how the German Shepherd dog was born.
 The AKC first recognized the breed in 1930.

 German shepherds with black coats resemble their white counterparts in appearance.
 All the physical characteristics of the breed are there.
 However, there are a few minor changes in their appearance.

 The backs of black shepherds are often straighter than those of the normal GSD, and they tend to be somewhat bigger.